Fertility clinic failure affects more patients than previously thought

 More than three weeks after a tank failure at a fertility center in Cleveland, the University Hospitals Fertility Center is now saying 4,000 frozen eggs and embryos were lost — twice the number the hospital initially reported.

-Nearly 1,000 patients of the University Hospitals Fertility Center are being sent letters apologizing once more and acknowledging some of the reasons a storage tank failed.
+Nearly 1,000 patients of the University Hospitals Fertility Center were sent letters Tuesday apologizing once more and acknowledging some of the reasons a storage tank failed.
 The hospital is now blaming human error for the loss of those frozen eggs and embryos, some of which had been stored for decades.

+In the letter from University Hospitals Fertility Center, patients received the crushing news that it’s unlikely that any of the frozen eggs and embryos are viable.
+The letter also confirms that the remote alarm system on the tank — which should have alerted an employee to temperature swings — was shut off during the weekend of March 3.
+It was during that time the temperature in the tank began to rise, destroying the thousands of frozen eggs and embryos.

+"We don’t know who turned off the remote alarm nor do we know how long it was off, but it appears to have been off for a period of time," the letter states.
+"We are still seeking those answers."

 At the same time, NBC News has uncovered a history of malfunctions in other tanks from the same manufacturer.

-Note: Editor’s Note: This story has been updated to include a statement from Custom Biogenic Systems.
-The statement was sent to NBC News on Monday via email, but appeared to be spam and was not opened until Tuesday.